PandaTechAM/be-lib--iquerable-filter/Readme.md

-# be-lib-ienumerable-extenders-filters
+# Pandatech.EFCoreQueryMagic

-Table filtering helper
+Readme to be added soon!